swuuu/ros2_control_solo/README.md

 [ros2_description_solo](ros2_description_solo): contains the description and meshes files for SOLO 12.
 - the 2 folders in use are meshes and urdf
-- the rest of the folders are not used.
-Can be removed.
 - In the urdf subdirectory, `solo12_simulation.sdf` is manually generated from `solo12.urdf.xacro`.
 This SDF file is used to spawn SOLO in Gazebo.
 The SDF file has contact and friction properties that the xacro/URDF file cannot specify.
 These parameters were manually added.

-[ros2_hardware_interface_solo](ros2_hardware_interface_solo): not in use.
-Can be removed.

 ## Notes

 - The ros2_control_test_nodes package has a lot of files for different controllers.
 It might be better to create an individual package for each controller and language (Python and C++).
-- package.xml files need to be updated.
+- package.xml and README.md files for individual packages need to be updated.